rcarterYCP/YCPboilerplate/README.md

-# YCPboilerplate
+# YCP html Boilerplate
-html5 boiler plate for creating new web projects
+Based on html5 boilerplate, for creating new web projects for Web 1.